Gentry: Polish–Lithuanian Commonwealth

 In the history of the Polish–Lithuanian Commonwealth, "gentry" is often used in English to describe the Polish landed gentry (ziemiaństwo, ziemianie, from ziemia, "land").
 They were the lesser members of the nobility (the szlachta), contrasting with the much smaller but more powerful group of "magnate" families (sing. magnat, plural magnaci in Polish), the Magnates of Poland and Lithuania.
 Compared to the situation in England and some other parts of Europe, these two parts of the overall "nobility" to a large extent operated as different classes, and were often in conflict.
 After the Partitions of Poland, at least in the stereotypes of 19th-century nationalist lore, the magnates often made themselves at home in the capitals and courts of the partitioning powers, while the gentry remained on their estates, keeping the national culture alive.

-From the 15th century, only the szlachta, and a few patrician bughers from some cities, were allowed to own rural estates of any size, as part of the very extensive szlachta privileges.
+From the 15th century, only the szlachta, and a few patrician burghers from some cities, were allowed to own rural estates of any size, as part of the very extensive szlachta privileges.
 These restrictions were reduced or removed after the Partitions of Poland, and commoner landowners began to emerge.
 By the 19th century, there were at least 60,000 szlachta families, most rather poor, and many no longer owning land.
 By then the "gentry" included many non-noble landowners.